erik-a-bensen/tmg_hmc/README.md

 If you use this package in your research, please cite:

 **Software:**
-> Bensen, E. A. (2025). tmg_hmc: Exact HMC Sampling for Truncated Multivariate Gaussians with Quadratic Constraints. *Journal of Open Source Software*.
+> Bensen, E. A. (2025). tmg_hmc: Exact HMC Sampling for Truncated Multivariate Gaussians with Quadratic Constraints. *TBD*.
 [To be updated upon acceptance]

 **Methodology:**
 > Pakman, A., & Paninski, L. (2014).
 Exact Hamiltonian Monte Carlo for Truncated Multivariate Gaussians. *Journal of Computational and Graphical Statistics*, 23(2), 518-542. https://doi.org/10.1080/10618600.2013.788448